 Specialty Areas: Political Economy of the Environment; Climate Change; Critical Social Theory; Globalization; Social Justice & Social Change; Political Sociology

-Stoner, A. M. (Forthcoming).
+Stoner, A. M. (2022).
 Marx, Critical Theory, and the Treadmill of Production of Value: Why Environmental Sociology Needs a Critique of Capital.
-Current Perspectives in Social Theory, Vol. 37.
+Current Perspectives in Social Theory, Vol. 37, pp. 89-110.

-Johnson, K. E. and A. M. Stoner (Forthcoming, 2021) “Neoliberal managed care and the changing nature of social work practice: Exploring the relationship between authoritarianism and burnout among U.S. social workers.”
+Johnson, K. E. and A. M. Stoner (2021) “Neoliberal managed care and the changing nature of social work practice: Exploring the relationship between authoritarianism and burnout among U.S. social workers.”
 Social Work and Social Science Review, Vol. 22.